dmluan2712/What-I-used/README.md

 # Models, repos, and libaries I used
-A collection of huggingface AI models/libraries and github repos (with links).
+A collection of huggingface AI models/libraries and github repos (with links) I play with for private study.

 ---